Famed Vegas Casinos Could Be Hobbled As Thousands Of Workers Authorize Strike

 And in a city where a majority of the workforce works in the service sector, a growing reliance on automation has some worrying about their jobs being outsourced.
 The Review-Journal notes that employers on the Strip have already begun to use delivery robots and self check-ins — even drone-delivered-drinks are becoming a thing.

-Lewis Thomas,who works as a utility porter at the Tropicana Las Vegas voted in favor of the strike.
+Lewis Thomas, who works as a utility porter at the Tropicana Las Vegas, voted in favor of the strike.
 He tells the Review-Journal that he wants company-sponsored training to ensure that workers are not made redundant by the technological advances.

 "We are ready to walk if we don't get the contract," Thomas says.
 "Even if it means striking one month, two months or a year."

 In 1984, thousands of casino and hotel workers launched a major strike lasting for more than two months and dealing a blow to the local economy, before new contracts were settled.
-Union members lost some $75 million in wages and benefits, reports the Associated Press, while Las Vegas lost a similar amount in tourism dollars.
+Union members lost some $75 million in wages and benefits, reports The Associated Press, while Las Vegas lost a similar amount in tourism dollars.

 In the days ahead of the June 1 deadline, union negotiators and employers are working to avoid a similar outcome as they seek to solidify new five-year contracts.